When Charlie McButton Lost Power, written by Suzanne Collins & Mike Lester, is a picture book about a computer crazed character who loses power.

 1. Read the book online using a PDF version:

-1. Read along as the book is read to you in this video:
+2. Read along as the book is read to you in a video:

 I have included two different video recordings of this story being read aloud for you to choose from.
 Both versions can be found below.
 The first video is part of Pearson School's Reading Street Literacy Program and the second video is shared by Little Readers.
 The second video includes the actual illustrations from the picture book version that you would find in the published print version of the picture book.
 You only need to read along to one of the following versions if you selected Option 2: to use video.
 However, you are more than welcome to watch both!